devtut/generate/docs/python/generators.md

 ```

-Since generator objects are iterators, one can iterate over them manually using the [`next()`](http://web.archive.org/web/20170405181136/https://docs.python.org/3/library/functions.html#next) function.
-It will return the yielded values one by one on each subsequent invocation.
+Since generator objects are iterators, one can iterate over them manually using the [`next()`](https://docs.python.org/3/library/functions.html#next) function.
+Doing so will return the yielded values one by one on each subsequent invocation.

 Under the hood, each time you call `next()` on a generator, Python executes statements in the body of the generator function until it hits the next `yield` statement.
 At this point it returns the argument of the `yield` command, and remembers the point where that happened.
 Calling `next()` once again will resume execution from that point and continue until the next `yield` statement.